Learn what exactly it is, how to start and how it works

 How to choose an exchange

-Regardless of what type of exchange you select, you should consider:
+Regardless of what type of exchange you select, you should consider the following:

 - Fees and transfer methods